 Equitable Distribution During a Divorce

 If you’re considering divorce, it’s important to understand that your assets will be divided between you and your former spouse as part of the divorce process.
 Debts and other martial liabilities are also subject to division.
 This process is called equitable distribution of assets and liabilities.

 Understandably, equitable distribution is often a hot-button issue.
 At Hartman Duff, LLC, our mission is to develop practical, creative solutions to help our clients resolve these and other complex issues.
 We’ll work with you and your family to help you reach an agreement without the need for costly litigation, if possible.

 To get started, it’s necessary to begin identifying shared marital assets.
 You’ve accumulated a lifetime of memories with your spouse.
 One of the most important—and difficult—aspects of any divorce usually involves how to divide your assets and liabilities.
-Having an experienced and compassionate family law attorney by your side can help smooth out the process.
+Having an experienced and compassionate New Jersey Divorce Lawyer by your side can help smooth out the process.

 What About an Annulment?